YingningLiu610/what-touch-leaves-behind/README.md

 `http://localhost:3000`

-The visual system should now respond to the four contact microphone inputs.
+The system is now ready for interaction.

-### 5. Run the installation

-Rub, scratch, or tap the four textured surfaces.
+Rub, scratch, or tap the four textured surfaces to generate sound and reveal the corresponding visual textures.

-The corresponding contact microphone input controls the gradual reveal of each plant texture, while Max/MSP generates and processes the associated sound.

 ## System Overview

-The installation uses the following data flow:
+The installation connects physical interaction, sound processing, and generative visuals through the following system:

 **Physical Touch → Contact Microphone → Max/MSP → Sound**